 Pollen allergy (hay fever) is a reaction to one or more types of pollen; the predisposition to pollen allergy is often inherited.
-It involves the immune system reacting to the proteins of pollen which in themselves are harmless.
-As a result of inhalation or direct contact with pollen, histamine is released in allergy sufferers which leads to inflammation of the conjunctiva of the eyes and the lining of the nose.
+It involves the immune system reacting to the proteins of pollen, which in themselves are harmless.
+As a result of inhalation or direct contact with pollen, histamine and other substances are released in allergy sufferers, leading to inflammation of the conjunctiva of the eyes and the lining of the nose.

-These are the three main groups of plant that trigger a pollen allergy:
+The three main groups of plant that trigger a pollen allergy are

 - Trees: hazel, alder, ash, birch, hornbeam, oak

 - Grasses: for example, timothy, cocksfoot, English ryegrass

 - Weeds: mugwort, ragweed (Ambrosia artemisifolia)

 The following symptoms may occur with hay fever: sneezing attacks, runny nose (rhinitis), blocked nose, difficulty breathing through the nose, itchy and streaming eyes (conjunctivitis), itching in the palate, nose and ears, hoarseness, irritation of the throat.
 A build-up of mucus in the paranasal sinuses can cause headaches and jaw pain.
 Pollen allergy left untreated over a long period of time can develop into allergic asthma.
 This process is known as progression.